 Your report is not available to anyone other than you.

-View the sample Long-Term Care Practice Report* for additional details.
+View the Sample Report for additional details.

-If you are a physician working in a long-term care facility, you can receive a personalized Long-Term Care Practice Report by completing the consent form found above.
-Once consent has been provided, a Health Quality Ontario account will be created to allow access to the reports.
-If you already have a Health Quality Ontario account, please sign in and complete the consent form.
+If you are a physician working in a long-term care facility, you can receive a confidential MyPractice report by completing the consent form found here.
+Once your consent has been provided, a Health Quality Ontario account will be created to allow access to the reports.
+If you already have a Health Quality Ontario account, please sign in first and complete the consent form.